mikeizbicki/gitlearn/docs/runtests.md

 Only one file's test cases may be loaded at a time.

 ## Features
-When ``cs100-runtests`` is started, three panes are created in the terminal.
+When ``runtests`` is started, three panes are created in the terminal.
 On the left, ``vim`` edits the ``grade`` file in the current directory.
 In the upper-right, the ``shell`` is started.
 On the bottom-right, the runtests controller awaits commands.